backstage/backstage/plugins/techdocs/api-report.md

 import { StyledComponentProps } from '@material-ui/core';
 import { TableColumn } from '@backstage/core-components';
 import { TableProps } from '@backstage/core-components';
-import { TechDocsEntityMetadata } from '@backstage/plugin-techdocs-react';
+import { TechDocsEntityMetadata as TechDocsEntityMetadata_2 } from '@backstage/plugin-techdocs-react';
-import { TechDocsMetadata } from '@backstage/plugin-techdocs-react';
+import { TechDocsMetadata as TechDocsMetadata_2 } from '@backstage/plugin-techdocs-react';
 import { TechDocsReaderPageValue } from '@backstage/plugin-techdocs-react';
 import { ToolbarProps } from '@material-ui/core';
 import { UserListFilterKind } from '@backstage/plugin-catalog-react';